If here is one thing you will always find in our pantry it’s a barrage of chiles.

 New Mexico chiles, guajillo chiles, California chiles, chiles de arbol, ancho chiles.. the list could go on.
 They are all just a bit different than each other, but are almost essential for different recipes.

 If you asked me which is my favorite I’d openly tell you .. by far, guajillo chiles.
 I love them, and they are the chile that I most often reach for when we make recipes at home.
-This recipe, however, uses the ancho chile – and it’s one of the most popular chiles in Mexican cuisine here in the Southwest.
+This recipe, however, uses the ancho chile.
+It’s one of the most popular chiles in Mexican cuisine here in the Southwest.

 Ancho chiles are basically the poblano pepper – *almost*. ;)

 They are the dried ripened version of the poblano pepper (which is green).
-They are deep red and wrinkly when dried and they can be medium to hot – it may depend on the bag that you get.
+They are deep red and wrinkly when dried and they can be medium to hot.
+That may depend on the bag that you get.

-You can crush them up to make your own chili powder, or you can rehydrate them in water and blend them to make a sauce that will disperse the heat evenly through a recipe.
+You can crush them up to make your own chili powder.
+Or you can rehydrate them in water and blend them to make a sauce that will disperse the heat evenly through a recipe.
+Hatch Chile Sauce is one of our favorite ways to blend chiles into a delicious hot sauce.
+Wowsers!

-Toasting the chiles gives them a little more flavor but isn’t required – if you do decide to toast them, however, open the doors and windows of the house.
+Toasting the chiles gives them a little more flavor but isn’t required.
+If you do decide to toast them, however, open the doors and windows of the house.
+Sensitive noses will appreciate the kind gesture.